freeCodeCamp/guide/src/pages/algorithms/algorithm-performance/index.md

 ---
 title: Algorithm Performance
 ---
+It is a member of a family of notations invented by Paul Bachmann, Edmund Landau, and others, collectively called Bachmann–Landau notation or asymptotic notation
 In mathematics, big-O notation is a symbolism used to describe and compare the _limiting behavior_ of a function.
 A function's limiting behavior is how the function acts as it trends towards a particular value and in big-O notation it is usually as it trends towards infinity.

 In short, big-O notation is used to describe the growth or decline of a function, usually with respect to another function.